GianW/gianw-next/content/posts/say-hi-to-expressjs.md

 # What is

-The code generate during this explanation is here: <a href='https://codesandbox.io/p/sandbox/expressjs-course-vw6lzn'>CodeSandBOX</a>
+This is my anotations during a course in Code Scholl, the code generate during this explanation is here: <a href='https://codesandbox.io/p/sandbox/expressjs-course-vw6lzn'>CodeSandBOX</a>

-A web application framework for Node, minimal and flexible, great for building Web APIs.
+ExpressJS is A web application framework for Node, minimal and flexible, great for building Web APIs.
 Foundation for other tools and frameworks, like Kraken and Sails.

 To install latest or a specific version: